valkey-io/valkey-doc/docs/connect/cli.md

 Note that it is possible to pipe the output, so you can monitor for specific patterns using tools such as `grep`.

-## Monitoring the latency of Redis instances
+## Monitoring the latency of Valkey instances

-Redis is often used in contexts where latency is very critical.
-Latency involves multiple moving parts within the application, from the client library to the network stack, to the Redis instance itself.
+Valkey is often used in contexts where latency is very critical.
+Latency involves multiple moving parts within the application, from the client library to the network stack, to the Valkey instance itself.

-The `redis-cli` has multiple facilities for studying the latency of a Redis instance and understanding the latency's maximum, average and distribution.
+The `valkey-cli` has multiple facilities for studying the latency of a Valkey instance and understanding the latency's maximum, average and distribution.

 The basic latency-checking tool is the `--latency` option.
-Using this option the CLI runs a loop where the `PING` command is sent to the Redis instance and the time to receive a reply is measured.
+Using this option the CLI runs a loop where the `PING` command is sent to the Valkey instance and the time to receive a reply is measured.
 This happens 100 times per second, and stats are updated in a real time in the console:

-    $ redis-cli --latency
+    $ valkey-cli --latency
     min: 0, max: 1, avg: 0.19 (427 samples)

 The stats are provided in milliseconds.
-Usually, the average latency of a very fast instance tends to be overestimated a bit because of the latency due to the kernel scheduler of the system running `redis-cli` itself, so the average latency of 0.19 above may easily be 0.01 or less.
+Usually, the average latency of a very fast instance tends to be overestimated a bit because of the latency due to the kernel scheduler of the system running `valkey-cli` itself, so the average latency of 0.19 above may easily be 0.01 or less.
 However this is usually not a big problem, since most developers are interested in events of a few milliseconds or more.